 Conversion of Legacy Schedules to RDBE/DDC

-The Digital Downconverter (DDC) subsystem is the final stage of the VLBA Sensitivity Upgrade Project.
+The Digital Downconverter (DDC) is one of two digital observing systems currently supported in the VLBA.
 The DDC is implemented in FPGA firmware, operating within the Roach Digital Backend (RDBE).
 The DDC and RDBE are described in context in Section 5.4 of the VLBA Observational Status Summary.

 Comparison of Legacy and DDC Capabilities